andheiberg/laravel-theme/README.md

 ---
 Add the following to your composer.json:

-	"andheiberg/theme": "2.0.*@dev" // "1.0.*@dev" for Laravel 4.1 support
+	"andheiberg/theme": "3.0.*" // "1.0.*" for Laravel 4.1 support, "2.0.*" for Laravel 4.2 support

-Add Theme's service provider to your Laravel application in app/config/app.php.
+Add Theme's service provider to your Laravel application in config/app.php.
 Add the following to the providers:

-	'Andheiberg\Theme\ThemeServiceProvider',
+	Andheiberg\Theme\ThemeServiceProvider:class,

 If you would like to use another theme than default you would have to publish the settings and change the theme setting:

-	php artisan config:publish andheiberg/theme
+	php artisan vendor:publish --provider="Andheiberg\Theme\ThemeServiceProvider"